COVID-19 - Under these unprecedented circumstances, please adhere to current government guidelines.

 When visiting our beaches, try to avoid the crowds by viewing our Beach Check page which features a live map and a free application to download showcasing how busy the beach areas are and other useful information that will prepare you for your trip to our wonderful destination.

 Sandbanks is a modern, well-respected and treasured jewel in the crown of the British coastline and the ideal location for a break at any time of the year.
 Visit our Explore Sandbanks page for more information.

 Sandbanks Beach is recognised as one of the United Kingdom’s best and has the accolade of the Blue Flag award which it has maintained for over 30 years – more than any other beach in the country.
-Specially designed areas on the Western section of the beach mean the peninsula can be enjoyed for barbeques and swimming, and a designated section allows dogs to make the most of the lush golden sand as well.
+A specially designated area on the western section of the beach means that dogs can make the most of the lush golden sand as well.

 Numerous well-respected restaurants and hotels feature around the peninsula, including the renowned Rick Stein with its spectacular array of delicious dishes and the FJB Hotel chain, offering three hotels in Sandbanks providing high quality restaurants and luxurious accommodation if you wish to extend your stay in this beautiful part of the world.

 Toilets (with disabled access), showers, kiosks, Sandbanks beach cafe, crazy-golf course, slacklining, beach volleyball and more.